 # Directory Structure

 . ├── app # service backend │ ├── db # database, Redis │ ├── jobs # background jobs │ ├── models # models │ ├── queues # job queues │ ├── utils # useful scripts │ └── views # HTTP endpoints ├── config # configurations ├── data # data │ └── packages # package curated list (YAML files) ├── docs # web frontend (vuepress) └── tests # unit tests

 # Public UPM Registry

 OpenUPM uses a custom verdaccio to host the registry.
-Though verdaccio is the most popular open source project to setup a private npm registry, most deployments served very limited user base or for testing purpose that don't care about performance much.
+Though verdaccio is the most popular open-source project to set up a private npm registry, most deployments served a very limited user base or for the testing purpose that doesn't care about performance much.
 OpenUPM try to solve quite a few issues related to the cluster deployment.
 Before these PRs get merged, OpenUPM will stay with the custom build:

 - S3 storage with CDN #250